 - JPEG format and to be named as: NRIC.jpg (e.g. T1234567A.jpg)

 - Dimension must be in 240 X 320 pixels

 - File size should be about 150 kbytes

 You may make use of the image editing tools to resize your photo at this link: https://www.ite.edu.sg/life-at-ite/student-services/general-services/apply-student-concession-card.

 Alternatively, applicants may exit the browser at any time and upload their photo later at https://myportal.ite.edu.sg/regsubmission from the next day after course acceptance.

 (iii) For Online Submission of PSEA SO Form

-Singapore Citizens who are using their own PSEA to make fee payment for ITE full-time courses can submit PSEA Standing Order via Form.sg at https://go.gov.sg/psea-iteso.
-They have to login using their SingPass to access Form.sg to submit the PSEA Standing Order.
-For applicants below 21 years of age, their parent/guardian will need to submit the PSEA Standing Order on their behalf via Form.sg using SingPass.
+Singapore Citizens who are using their own PSEA to make fee payment for ITE full-time courses can submit PSEA SO form via Form.sg at https://go.gov.sg/psea-iteso.
+You have to login using your SingPass to access Form.sg to submit the online PSEA SO form.
+For applicants below 21 years of age, your parent will need to submit the online PSEA SO form on your behalf via Form.sg using his/her SingPass.
+You or your parent can register for SingPass at https://www.singpass.gov.sg.
+An acknowledgement email will be sent to the email address provided in the PSEA SO form upon submission.
 Applicants can call the PSEA hotline number (62600777) to check their PSEA balance.

 The DPP course fees are shown below.